 The MAFA Board handles the day-to-day operations of MAFA, as directed by the bi-yearly Representative Assemblies.
 The board sets the strategic direction of the organization, develops a budget, organizes authorized activities, develops policies and standing rules to ensure the organization remains healthy and vibrant into the future.

-There are five elected officers and three appointed officers.
+There are four elected officers, four appointed board positions, and up to three additional appointed board positions.
 Most board meetings are conducted via teleconference.
 Much board work is conducted online, so members need to be comfortable with technology, and willing to learn new skills to facilitate communications.
 The board attempts to reach consensus on issues, so board members need to be team players, willing to step up and help out, but also willing to compromise when that is in the best interests of the organization.

 The President functions as the Chief Executive Officer, runs the meetings, and signs the contracts.
 In reality, presidents are deeply involved in organizing the conference, setting the budgets, creating content for the website and newsletters, dealing with the financial aspects of the organization budgets and helping to ensure that the whole team is pulling in the same direction, doing what it can to further the goals of MAFA and to help our guild members.

 The Vice President performs duties as requested by the Board of Directors, and will run meetings in the absence of the President.
 The Vice-President may serve as a committee chair or coordinator of one of the standing committees listed below, or of any ad-hoc committees set up by the Board.